Language, Experience, and Development (LEAD) Lab

 Dr. Rachel Romeo (she/her/hers) is an Assistant Professor in department of Human Development and Quantitative Methodology within the College of Education at the University of Maryland College Park and the Director of the LEAD lab.
 She is also faculty in the interdisciplinary program in Neuroscience and Cognitive Science, holds a courtesy appointment in the department of Hearing and Speech Sciences, and is a member of the Language Science Center, the Field Committee in Developmental Science, and the Brain Behavior Institute.
 Dr. Romeo is interested in how children's early experiences influence their brain and cognitive development, and how we can leverage those findings to inform education, clinical practice, and social policy.
 Dr. Romeo received her BA in Psychology and Linguistics from the University of Pennsylvania in 2011, and then received a Fulbright Fellowship at University College London where she completed a MSc in Language Sciences.
 She earned her PhD in 2018 in the joint Harvard/MIT Program in Speech and Hearing Bioscience and Technology, during which she also completed clinical training in Speech Language Pathology at the MGH Institute of Health Professions.
 Dr. Romeo holds the Certificate of Clinical Competence in Speech Language Pathology from the American Speech Language Hearing Association, and is licensed to practice in Maryland.
 She also completed postdoctoral training in neurodevelopmental disorders at Boston Children's Hospital, Harvard University, and Massachusetts Institute of Technology before coming to Maryland.
 Outside of the lab, Rachel is a slow-but-steady long distance runner, loves to try new foods but is an abysmal cook (just trust her), and is still trying to make her cats internet famous.
 She can be reached at romeo@umd.edu.

-Gavkhar Abdurokhmonova (she/her/hers) is a second-year doctoral student in Human Development and Quantitative Methodology at the University of Maryland, College Park.
+Gavkhar Abdurokhmonova (she/her/hers) is a third-year doctoral student in Human Development and Quantitative Methodology at the University of Maryland, College Park.
 She received her combined Bachelor’s and Master’s in Psychology from Lomonosov Moscow State University and her Master’s in Mental Health Counseling from Long Island University.
 Before coming to UMD, she worked as a project coordinator of an NIH grant with Dr. Beatrice Beebe running mother-infant interaction visits at New York State Psychiatric Institute.
 Gavkhar also worked as a research assistant with Dr. Kimberly Noble (NEED lab) coding mother-child interaction videos for the Baby’s First Years study and with Dr. Kathy Hirsh-Pasek (Temple Infant & Child lab) assisting with various projects on playful learning.
 Under the mentorship of Dr. Rachel Romeo at the LEAD lab, Gavkhar is interested in examining how early language experiences, and the quality of early caregiver-child interactions specifically, shape children’s neurocognitive skills essential for their academic success.
 She hopes to use these findings to inform interventions on promoting optimal learning for children from diverse SES backgrounds.
 In her free time, Gavkhar enjoys going on long walks, reading and chatting with her family in NYC and overseas.
-She can be reached at ga2541@umd.edu
+She can be reached at ga2541@umd.edu.

-Victoria A. Terry (she/her/hers) is a third-year student in the Human Development doctoral program and the Neuroscience and Cognitive Sciences certification program.
+Victoria A. Terry (she/her/hers) is a fourth-year student in the Human Development doctoral program and the Neuroscience and Cognitive Sciences certification program.
 She is primarily advised by Dr. Kelly Mix in the UMD Learning and Cognition lab, and co-advised by Dr. Romeo.
 Victoria is a first generation American of Caribbean descent.
 She grew up watching many of her peers discredit themselves from pursuing STEM fields within higher education.
 This has inspired her to find ways to build a bridge between socioeconomic status and academic achievement and to increase diversity within STEM fields.
 She is eager to explore the cognitive mechanisms involved in learning mathematics such as spatial reasoning and executive function, and to find creative ways to strengthen the cognitive skills necessary for academic success within mathematics.
 She is also interested in identifying ways the arts can be used to foster mathematical learning.
 In doing so, she hopes to enhance math learning and achievement especially among underrepresented populations.
 Victoria believes it is important to understand the neurological underpinnings and cognitive mechanisms involved in the aforementioned processes among diverse populations in order to better serve the next generation.
 Outside of academia, Victoria is a singer/songwriter, and loves to bake sweet treats with her friends.
-She can be reached at valexa@umd.edu
+She can be reached at valexa@umd.edu.

-S. Alexa McDorman (they/them/theirs) is a fourth-year doctoral candidate in the Human Development program at the University of Maryland.
+S. Alexa McDorman (they/them/theirs) is a fifth-year doctoral candidate in the Human Development program at the University of Maryland.
 Their research interests are focused on early childhood protective systems in families with low socioeconomic status.
 They work to parse out key positive and negative factors in young children's development, with the intent to inform strengths-based policy and intervention.
 Alexa is a first generation student who received their BS in Psychology from William & Mary.
 Before grad school, they obtained work experience implementing social policy for state agencies in West Virginia and Virginia as well as managing large educational data sets at the American Institutes for Research.
 Alexa has a grey tuxedoed feline named Mister who provides crucial support in the form of cuteness.
 They love to play games with friends, grow plants, and spend time with family, such as their THIRTEEN niblings between ages 1-14.
-They can be reached at samcdor@umd.edu
+They can be reached at samcdor@umd.edu.

-Ellen Roche (she/her/hers; they/them/theirs) is a second-year doctoral student in the Neuroscience and Cognitive Science program at UMD College Park.
+Ellen Roche (she/her/hers; they/them/theirs) is a third-year doctoral student in the Neuroscience and Cognitive Science program at UMD College Park.
 She holds bachelors degrees in English and Music from University of Maryland and a Master’s in Education from Harvard University.
 Prior to joining the LEAD lab, Ellen worked for two years in the Early Learning Project lab with Dr. Rachel Barr at Georgetown University.
 At Georgetown, she primarily focused on a study of how infants built sensitive relationships with their socially-distant grandparents via Zoom during COVID-19.
 Ellen started her career as an educator, teaching Pre-K as well as middle and high school English/Language Arts, and most recently served as Executive Director of Trust for Learning, a philanthropic partnership working to support ideal learning environments for all children in publicly-funded programs, prenatal - eight.
 She also has eight years of experience as a researcher, writer, and strategist focused on progressive campaigns and candidates.
 Ellen hopes to advance antiracism and inclusion in scientific research, and is exploring the diverse ways children and families use language to support emotional development and regulation in the first few years of life.
 In her spare time, you might catch her singing, birding, or writing a sonnet.
-She can be reached at rochee@umd.edu
+She can be reached at rochee@umd.edu.

-Eliza A. Thompson (she/her/hers) is an Assistant Clinical Professor in the Department of Hearing and Speech Sciences and first-year doctoral student in the Department of Special Education jointly advised by Dr. Jade Wexler.
+Eliza A. Thompson (she/her/hers) is an Assistant Clinical Professor in the Department of Hearing and Speech Sciences and second-year doctoral student in the Department of Special Education jointly advised by Dr. Jade Wexler.
 She received her B.S. in Speech & Hearing Sciences from The George Washington University, her M.S. in Communication Sciences and Disorders from Howard University and an Ed.S from The George Washington University.
 Eliza also obtained an Advanced Certificate in Bilingual/Bicultural Education from Teacher's College, Columbia University.
 She has had a long standing interest in the processes of communication with a focus on child language development and emergent literacy intervention.
 As a clinician and clinical supervisor, Eliza has worked in a variety of settings including public schools, private practice and hospitals.
 She has also served as a clinical supervisor and therapist overseas, specifically, Ghana, Haiti and Kenya.
 Eliza has previously worked as a speech-language pathologist for the Montgomery County Infants & Toddlers Program as well as an adjunct faculty member and clinical educator at other Washington, DC area universities.

 Eliza teaches Clinical Practicum, Principles and Methods in Speech-language Pathology, and Speech and Language Development in Children.
 Her specific clinical interests include bilingual language development, communication in cultural and linguistically populations, and language/literacy intervention.